berlinplan/berlinplan.github.io/readme.md

 <sub> Imagine there were no economic differences between living and working in a 3rd-world  & an industrial country, would anyone be a refugee anymore? </sub>

-a Migrant,who leave his country Against social  & Religious Principal, to endorse a more Psychopathic System which perpetuates inequality, is fully psychopathegriert.
+> while migrants reject the traditions of people in a psychopathic system, which led populations, cultures, and values of their countries be vanished, a migrant, who leave his country Against social  & Religious Principal, to endorse a more Psychopathic System which perpetuates inequality, is fully psychopathegriert.
+(186)

 #### why Economy prefer the new psychopathegrated population instead of old population?